dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_10.md

 ### Questions
 * Do you think a single thread reduction is possible for the control-state reachability problem is LCS?
   Discuss what made the two threads reduction possible and, if possible, what would be the equivalent for the control-state reachability.
-* Same question but for a fixed number of token and covering in Petri Nets.
+* Same question but for a fixed number of tokens and covering in Petri Nets.

 ## Model for Monitors (Synchronization Primitives)